dotkernel/queue/docs/book/v1/commands.md

 In order to be able to test the `processed` command, by default when processing the "control" message, it is logged as successfully processed with `"levelName":"info"` simulating that the message was processed successfully.
 To use it run the following message:

 `echo "control" | socat -t1 - TCP:host:port`

+Using `-t1` flag is not necessary but can be useful, it is used to set a timeout of n seconds for both reading and writing, after n second of inactivity, socat will terminate the connection.
+If the timeout is not set and the server does not respond or keep the connection open, the socat process could hang indefinitely.